 This section outlines the design principles for using Microsoft Entra ID's OpenID Connect implementation to manage access to CDF.

 Authentication and applications

 Authentication is about determining the identity of a person or application trying to access a resource.
 It establishes if they are who they say they are.

-To learn how to allow users to sign in to CDF and Cognite apps with their existing organizational ID, visit Register the Cognite API and applications in Azure AD.
+To learn how to allow users to sign in to CDF and Cognite apps with their existing organizational ID, visit Register the Cognite API and applications in Microsoft Entra ID.

 Authorization and groups